-When you combined couponing and store rewards programs with their sales flyer, you could see big cost savings on your grocery bill!
+When you combine couponing and store rewards programs with their sales flyer, you can see big cost savings on your grocery bill!
 Before venturing out to the store, try searching for your store’s sales flyer.
 Planning your meals around sales can ensure that you are always eating for cheap.

 Related: 12 Ways To Save Money On Groceries